axialeaa/DoormatCarpetExtension/README.md

 ## peacefulMonsterSpawning
 Hostile mobs can passively spawn in peaceful mode.
-"true" entirely matches easy mode behavior.
+`true` entirely matches easy mode behavior.
-"below_surface" ensures that there is always a roof above the spawning location of a mob.
+`below_surface` ensures that there is always a roof above the spawning location of a mob.
-"below_sea" ensures that the spawning location of the mob is below y = 63.
+`below_sea` ensures that the spawning location of the mob is below y = 63.
-"unnatural" removes the capability for natural and chunk generation spawns.
+`unnatural` removes the capability for natural and chunk generation spawns.
 * Type: `PeacefulMonstersMode`
 * Default value: `false`
 * Suggested options: `false`, `true`, `below_surface`, `below_sea`, `unnatural`